 But for the most part, the crypto markets are unregulated and decentralized.
 This means that they are available on a global scale to countries all over the world.

 During the overnight session, Europe and Asia are involved in crypto trading.
-Different trading strategies for different markets with different socioeconomic infrastructure.
+Different trading strategies for different markets with different socioeconomic infrastructures.
 That’s what makes the crypto markets so wonderful!

 Advantages to the Stock Market Closing

 Well, every cloud has a silver lining, right?
-There have to be some advantages to the stock market actually closing every day.
-Aside from the reasons I already covered above, there are certainly advantages for both companies and traders to see the market close.
-As someone who follows the markets on a daily basis, I am thankful when 4:00 pm rolls around most days!
+There must be some advantages to the stock market closing every day.
+Aside from the reasons I already covered above, there are advantages for companies and traders to see the market close.
+As someone who follows the markets daily, I am thankful when 4:00 pm rolls around most days!
 It gives me a chance to unwind and enjoy other things in life.

 This is so important.
-The stock market is a great way to invest and make money, but it can be exhausting to follow the ebbs and flows each day.
-Particularly if you are a day trader or swing trader!
+The stock market is a great way to invest and make money, but following the ebbs and flows can be exhausting daily, particularly if you are a day trader or swing trader!
 Can you imagine day trading 24 hours per day?
-Not only would this prevent some traders from ever sleeping, but we would see a lot of accounts completely emptied.
+Not only would this prevent some traders from ever sleeping, but we would see many accounts completely emptied.
 Having that 4:00 pm closing bell also limits traders from making mistakes that could be costly.
-Everyone always imagines making more money if the markets were open all day long.
-But don’t forget there are just as many bad trades that you can make as well!
+Everyone always imagines making more money if the markets were open all day.
+But don’t forget there are just as many bad trades as you can make!

-There is actually a viable trading strategy to trading right after the opening and directly before the close.
-This is called Trading Near the Bell and it allows traders to take advantage of some reasonably steady patterns that take place during most sessions.
+A viable trading strategy exists for trading right after the opening and directly before the close.
+Trading Near the Bell allows traders to take advantage of some reasonably steady patterns during most sessions.
 If it is a green day, we often see a bit of a pullback by the close as traders take profits off the table.
-On a red day, we can often see a minor push before the close as traders gobble up shares at a discount.
+On a red day, we often see a minor push before the close as traders gobble up shares at a discount.
 Either way, Trading Near the Bell is a strategy that can only happen when the market has set hours.

 Disadvantages to the Stock Market Closing

 For every advantage there is, there will always be disadvantages as well!
-Let’s take a look at some of the disadvantages of the market being limited to six and a half trading hours every business day.
+Let’s look at some disadvantages of the market being limited to six and a half trading hours every business day.

-For those who want to follow the markets and trade during market hours might have trouble doing so.
+Those who want to follow the markets and trade during market hours might have trouble doing so.
 Why is this?
-Well, because 9:30 AM to 4:00 PM is basically a standard workday for most jobs!
+9:30 AM to 4:00 PM is a standard workday for most jobs!

-This really makes it difficult for anyone who wants to be a full-time trader or at least more than a part-time trader to work a 9 to 5 job as well!
-It is a minor complaint for sure.
-And for 95% of investors, it’s better to just leave your money in the market and let compounding and time do the work.
+This makes it difficult for anyone wanting to be a full-time trader or at least more than a part-time trader to work a 9 to 5 job, too!
+It is a minor complaint, for sure.
+And for 95% of investors, it’s better to leave your money in the market and let compounding and time do the work.

 Here’s a big one.
-Even though a lot of major countries have their own local stock markets, the US markets are the biggest market in the world.
+Even though many major countries have their local stock markets, the US markets are the biggest market in the world.
 This attracts investors from all over the world to want to invest in US companies.
 But, when you live in Asia or Europe, the US markets aren’t always the friendliest times to trade.

-It can’t really be helped though, but it is still interesting to think about an all day market that residents in other countries would be able to freely trade in.
-It’s like why the crypto markets have become so popular in international markets as well!
+It can’t be helped, but it is still interesting to think about an all-day market in which residents in other countries could freely trade.
+It’s why the crypto markets have also become so popular in international markets!

-Conclusion on Why Does the Stock Market Close
+Final Thoughts: Why Does the Stock Market Close?

 Why does the stock market close?
 It’s a question that has been asked repeatedly by investors for decades now.
-In my opinion, these traders just do not know what they are asking for!
-Imagine tracking your favorite stocks all night long?
-I am sure a lot of traders would not be able to sleep at night.
-Either they wouldn’t be able to sleep, or we would see a mass sell off of names as people sell their positions before going to sleep.
+I think these traders do not know what they are asking for!
+Imagine tracking your favorite stocks all night long.
+I am sure many traders would not be able to sleep at night.
+Either they couldn’t sleep, or we would see a mass sell-off of names as people sell their positions before going to sleep.
 This would theoretically protect them from the downside of a market crash in the middle of the night!
-Aside from our own sanity, the markets need to close for reasons such as liquidy balancing.
-There is a mechanism and method to its madness.
-If you really want to trade all night long, I suggest you check out some international stock markets or the crypto markets instead!